yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/discovery-agent-flags.md

 ---
-title: Agent flags
+title: Run your agents in CLI
-linkTitle: Agent flags
+linkTitle: Run your agents in CLI
 draft: false
 weight: 80
 description: Use the following parameters [flags] when issuing the